Anilroy30/Dev-FE/README.md

+# DevTinder

+- create a vite - React application
+- remove unnecessary files and create a Hello World app
+- Install Tailwind css
+- Install DaisyUI
+- Add a Navbar to React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.